Difference Between Average Speed and Instantaneous Speed

 Key Takeaways

-3. Average speed is usually lower than instantaneous speed unless the speed is constant throughout the journey.
+- Average speed is lower than instantaneous speed unless the speed is constant throughout the journey.

 Average Speed vs Instantaneous Speed

-Average speed is the distance traveled by an object over a given time interval, divided by the duration of that interval.
-Instantaneous speed is the rate at which an object is moving at a particular moment, without taking into account any distance traveled before or after that moment.
+Average speed is the distance travelled by an object over a given time interval, divided by the duration of that interval.
+Instantaneous speed is the rate at which an object moves at a particular moment without considering any distance travelled before or after that moment.

 Average Speed is a constant value and is measured by calculating the speed of an entire trip or journey.
-For a journey, it is not necessary that the body or an object remains at the average speed.
+For a journey, the body or an object doesn’t need to remain at the average speed.

 Sometimes, it may have more value than the average speed or less value than the average speed depending on the path and hurdles.